Decoupled Pseudo-labeling for Semi-Supervised Monocular 3D Object Detection: Conclusion

 \section{Conclusion}

 In this work, we introduced a decoupled pseudo-labeling approach for Semi-Supervised Monocular 3D Object Detection (SSM3OD), designed to optimize the use of pseudo-labels more effectively.
-This approach features a decoupled pseudo-label generation module, which incorporates a homography-based depth pseudo-label mining algorithm to efficiently provide reliable pseudo-labels for both 2D and 3D attributes.
+This approach features a decoupled pseudo-label generation module, incorporating a homography-based pseudo-label mining algorithm to efficiently provide reliable pseudo-labels for both 2D and 3D attributes.
 Additionally, we developed a depth gradient projection module to mitigate the adverse effects of noisy depth supervision.
-Comprehensive evaluations on the KITTI and nuScenes datasets validate the effectiveness of our proposed method, demonstrating its superior performance in SSM3OD.
+Comprehensive evaluations on the KITTI benchmark validate the effectiveness of our proposed method, demonstrating its superior performance in SSM3OD.